25. How One Should Regard One’s Duty

 After that, I read this in God’s words: “How does duty come into being?
 To speak broadly, it comes into being as a result of God’s management work of bringing salvation to humanity; to speak specifically, as God’s management work unfolds amongst mankind, various tasks arise that need to be done, and they require people to cooperate and complete them.
-This has given rise to responsibilities and missions for people to fulfill, and these responsibilities and missions are the duties God bestows on mankind” (Records of Christ’s Talks).
+This has given rise to responsibilities and missions for people to fulfill, and these responsibilities and missions are the duties God bestows upon mankind” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+What Is the Adequate Performance of Duty?).
 “Whatever your duty, do not discriminate between high and low.
 Suppose you say, ‘Though this task is a commission from God and the work of God’s house, if I do it, people might look down on me.
 Others get to do work that lets them stand out.
 How can this task I’ve been given, which doesn’t let me stand out but makes me exert myself behind the scenes, be called a duty?
 This is a duty I cannot accept; this is not my duty.
 My duty has to be one that makes me stand out in front of others and allows me to make a name for myself—and even if I don’t make a name for myself or stand out, I still have to benefit from it and feel physically at ease.’
 Is this an acceptable attitude?
 Being picky is not accepting what comes from God; it is making choices according to your own preferences.
 This is not accepting your duty; it is a refusal of your duty.
 As soon as you try to pick and choose, you are no longer capable of true acceptance.
 Such pickiness is adulterated with your individual preferences and desires; when you give consideration to your own benefit, your reputation, and so on, your attitude toward your duty is not submissive.
 Here is the attitude toward duty: First, you may not analyze it, nor think about who has assigned it to you; instead, you should accept it from God, as your duty and as what you should do.
 Second, do not discriminate between high and low, and do not concern yourself with its nature—whether it is done in front of people or out of their sight, whether it lets you stand out or not.
 Do not consider these things.
-These are the two features of the attitude with which people should approach their duty” (Records of Christ’s Talks).
+These are the two features of the attitude with which people should approach their duty” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+What Is the Adequate Performance of Duty?).
 Reading this showed me that I held the wrong perspective and attitude toward my duty.
 God requires us to perform our duty, and it’s right and proper that we do it.
 We’re not supposed to have choice in the matter.
 But I let my preferences get in the way, only wanting a duty that is admired and esteemed.
 I was opposed to and rejected anything behind the scenes or unremarkable.
 I did not submit to God’s rule and arrangements.
 I was even slipshod, negative and refusing to work, and I was opposing God.
 I thought back on when I was new to the faith.
 I envied leaders, and brothers and sisters who were doing performances.
 I thought those duties really carried weight and were admired by others, and that the people doing less notable physical work had no real skills to speak of.
-That sort of duty was lowly, and people looked down on it, I thought.
+That sort of duty was lowly, and people looked down on it.
 Since I was misguided in my thinking, I had categorized duties into different grades, so when I started as a stagehand I thought I was just doing menial odd jobs and it would damage my reputation and image.
 I was really resistant to it and didn’t want to submit.
 I didn’t take responsibility for my duty and didn’t want to learn the skills I should have learned.
 I even thought about throwing in the towel and betraying God.
 I saw that I only cared about my personal preferences in my duty, and that I thought only of my vanity and prestige, and of my own interests.
 I was totally lacking true obedience, much less was I being considerate of God’s will or performing my duty well.
 My attitude was so disgusting and odious to God!
 Realizing this was upsetting, and I reproached myself.

 I thought I’d gained some stature after being exposed that way, that I’d be able to submit to God’s arrangements in my duty and I wouldn’t be negative and rebellious anymore because my duty was nothing special.
 But the next time I encountered a situation I didn’t like, that old issue cropped up again.